 19. Into the Wild (2007)

-The reason why ‘Into the Wild’ still has a resounding impact on many people is because most of us have been through a phase similar to that of Christopher McCandless’ in our lives.
-The 20s is the time when expectations and responsibilities begin to take a toll on you and in the process we all tend to forget one little thing; life.
+The reason why ‘Into the Wild’ still has a resounding impact on many people is because most of us have been through a phase similar to that of Christopher McCandless in our lives.
+The 20s is the time when expectations and responsibilities begin to take a toll on you and in the process we all tend to forget one little thing: life.
 ‘Into the Wild’ is a film about identity and self-discovery.
 A lot of people have criticised the film for presenting a very delusional protagonist but that’s missing the point of the film.
-Travelling helps you broaden your perspectives and opens you up to the world around you and most importantly, yourself.
+Travelling helps you broaden your perspectives and opens you up to the world around you and most importantly, your own self.
 Clichéd as it sounds, true it is though.
-And it’s this cliché that ultimately makes the film so powerful in all of its aspects.
-Also, for those who didn’t know, ‘Into the Wild’ is a Sean Penn’s directorial.
+And it’s this cliché that ultimately makes the film so powerful.
+Also, for those who didn’t know, ‘Into the Wild’ is directed by the great Sean Penn.

 Read More: Most Confusing Movies of All Time